DreamPTK/rice-detection/README.md

 PyPI: https://pypi.org/project/dream_river/
 ##### Now!!!
 We are going to improve the precision of detection.
 This is just Demo version.
 ## Description
-This is a library that contain rice cultivated area detection tools and other geospatial tools for jupyter environment on https://sphere.gistda.or.th/ in part of Data Cube.
+This is a library that contain rice cultivated area detection tools and other geospatial tools for jupyter environment on sphere.gistda website in part of Data Cube.
 Thus, you needs go to https://sphere.gistda.or.th/ and register the account to access jupyter lab environment interactively from a browser.

 ##  How to setup